Dale and Buttercup

 Dale and Buttercup are part of a family of rabbits abandoned in a Pit Meadows park.
 Dale is black and white.
 His sister, Buttercup, is white with calico spots.
 Both are medium-large bunnies with great personalities a little over 2 years old.
 They are litter trained and not inclined to chew things.
 Dale and Buttercup are friendly, curious, out-going rabbits who love to explore and need room to run and play.
 They will be excellent companion pets.
 Buttercup is also quite an accomplished agility bunny.

 A pair of sweet sisters these are very lucky rabbits.
 They were taken from a Richmond construction site when only 2-3 weeks old.
 A back hoe operator saw their little heads pop up when he dug up their nest.
 They were hand reared in a foster home and are now a pair of friendly, bouncy little girls.
-They are not quite ready for a home yet but will be spayed in the New Year.
-Ashley is grey and Amber is a warm milk choclatey brown.
+They will need a little while to get used to their new home and people as they have spent their life so far in their foster home.
+Ashlyn is grey and Amber is a warm milk chocolatey brown.
 Delightful bunnies.

 (The back hoe operator searched carefully for anymore baby bunnies and could not find any….just in case you are wondering.)